-Plumbing Faucet Repair Mill Valley, CA
+Local Plumbing Faucet Repair in Mill Valley, CA

-The plumbing failures we see most in Mill Valley homes are dripping faucets and worn fixture cartridges, UV-cracked hose bibs and exposed PVC, and low water pressure from scaled supply lines.
-It's not random — 40 days above 90°F push water heaters and expansion tanks to their limit, salt-laden coastal air corrodes copper, brass fittings, and water heater tanks, 81% of local homes predate 1980 (median build year 1957), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 71% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Mill Valley trucks carry parts for, fixed in a single visit.
+The pattern across Mill Valley homes is consistent — dripping faucets and worn fixture cartridges, UV-cracked hose bibs and exposed PVC, and low water pressure from scaled supply lines.
+The causes are local: 40 days above 90°F push water heaters and expansion tanks to their limit, salt-laden coastal air corrodes copper, brass fittings, and water heater tanks, 81% of local homes predate 1980 (median build year 1957), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 71% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+That's the wear our Mill Valley trucks are stocked against, one-visit fixes included.

 A dripping faucet is the most-ignored leak in the house and one of the most wasteful — a steady drip runs thousands of gallons a year and slowly stains the sink and wears the seat.
 Faucet repair fixes the cause rather than living with it: almost every drip, stiff handle, or leak at the base comes down to a worn cartridge, O-ring, or valve seat inside the faucet, and rebuilding those internals restores it to like-new for a fraction of a replacement.
-We carry cartridges for the major brands, so most {city} faucet repairs are done in a single visit.
+We carry cartridges for the major brands, so most Mill Valley faucet repairs are done in a single visit.

 Different symptoms point to different parts.
 A drip from the spout is a worn cartridge or a pitted seat; a leak at the base of the handle is a failed O-ring; a leak underneath is usually the supply connection or the valve body; and weak, sputtering flow is almost always a clogged aerator or cartridge screen full of mineral scale and debris.
-We diagnose which it is, rebuild the valve with the correct manufacturer parts — Kohler, Moen, Delta, and Pfister are all cartridge-specific — and clear the aerator so the flow and the seal both come back across {county}.
+We diagnose which it is, rebuild the valve with the correct manufacturer parts — Kohler, Moen, Delta, and Pfister are all cartridge-specific — and clear the aerator so the flow and the seal both come back across Marin County.

 Repair is almost always the right call before replacement on a quality faucet.
 A Kohler or Moen fixture is built to be rebuilt, the cartridges are inexpensive, and many carry lifetime parts warranties that we can claim on your behalf.
-We'll tell you honestly when a faucet is too corroded or the body itself is cracked and a rebuild won't hold — but for the everyday drip and stiff handle, a cartridge and O-ring kit brings the {areas} faucet back to life without the cost and cabinet work of a full {city} replacement.
+We'll tell you honestly when a faucet is too corroded or the body itself is cracked and a rebuild won't hold — but for the everyday drip and stiff handle, a cartridge and O-ring kit brings the Tamalpais Valley, Strawberry, Almonte faucet back to life without the cost and cabinet work of a full Mill Valley replacement.

-Signs you need faucet repair
+The warning signs you need faucet repair

 Faucet drips when it's off